Spin Supersolidity in Nearly Ideal Easy-axis Triangular Quantum Antiferromagnet Na$_2$BaCo(PO$_4$)$_2$

 \textbf{Strong spin fluctuations and phase diagram at finite temperature.} Having established the zero-temperature phase diagram of the NBCP, we now move on to its physics at finite temperature.
 Figure~\ref{Fig4}\textbf{a} shows the contour plot of $C_{\rm m}/T$ as a function of temperature and field $B \parallel c$.
 In the temperature window accessible to the XTRG, we find a broad peak near zero field, which moves to higher temperature and becomes sharper as field increases.
 These features are in qualitative agreement with the experimental findings.

 Figure~\ref{Fig4}\textbf{b} shows a cross-section of the contour plot at zero field.
 The model produces a peak in $C_{\rm m}/T$ at $\approx 150$ mK, which is in excellent agreement with the experimental data from Ref.~\cite{Li2020}.
-Note this temperature is well below the temperature window (above $T_{\rm cut}$) used for fitting.
+Note this temperature is well below the temperature window (above $T_{\rm cut}$) used for fitting, {the difference between theory and experiment at very low temperatures may be ascribed to the finite-size effect inherent in the XTRG calculations (see Methods)}.
 The magnetic entropy also shows quantitative agreement with the experimental data.
 In particular, there is still a considerable amount of magnetic entropy to be released at 300~mK (and even down to 150~mK).
-The missing entropy at 300~mK reported in Ref.~\cite{Zhong2019} can be ascribed to the small spin interaction energy scale of the NBCP.
+The missing entropy at 300~mK reported in Ref.~\cite{Zhong2019} can be ascribed to the small spin interaction energy scale and high degrees of frustration in the NBCP.

-To understand the finite-temperature phase diagram of the NBCP, we perform a Monte Carlo (MC) simulation of the classical TLAF model with appropriate rescaling of temperature and magnetic field.
+To understand the finite-temperature phase diagram of the NBCP, we perform a Monte Carlo (MC) simulation of the classical TLAF model with appropriate rescaling of temperature and magnetic field~\cite{Miyashita1985,Stephan2000, Sheng1992,Shannon2011}.
 This approximation is amount to neglecting fluctuations in the imaginary time direction in the coherent-state path integral of the $S=1/2$ TLAF.
 As the finite-temperature phase transitions are driven by thermal fluctuations, we expect that the salient features produced by the classical MC simulations are robust.
-Meanwhile, the MC simulation allows for accessing much larger system sizes and lower temperatures comparing to the XTRG.
+Meanwhile, the MC simulation allows for accessing much larger system sizes and lower temperatures comparing to the XTRG for quantum model simulations.